Seelengrab/PropCheck.jl/docs/src/index.md

 It features integrated shrinkers, which can smartly shrink initial failures to smaller examples while preserving the invariants the original input was generated under.

-Check out the Examples to get an introduction to property based testing and to learn how to write your own tests!
+Check out the Examples in the sidebar to get an introduction to property based testing and to learn how to write your own tests!

+Here's also a sitemap for the rest of the documentation:

 ```@contents
-Pages = ["index.md", "intro.md", "Examples/basic.md", "Examples/structs.md", "Examples/containers.md", "Examples/properties.md"]
+Pages = ["index.md", "intro.md", "shrinktrees.md", "faq.md", "interfaces.md", "api.md"]
 Depth = 3
 ```